joelmeyerson/ctf-grapher/README.md

 # ctf-grapher
-Graphical widget to calculate the contrast transfer function (CTF) of an electron microscope.
+Graphical widget to visualize the contrast transfer function (CTF) of an electron microscope.